Research.

 “Ecosystems of Fragility: Feasibility of Platform Worker Cooperatives in Fragile Contexts”

-In a theory paper, I assess the feasibility of platform cooperatives—or worker-owned platforms—for workers in fragile contexts, where institutional conditions constrain individuals’ ability to economically organize.
+In a theory paper, I assess the feasibility of platform cooperatives—or worker-owned platforms—for workers in fragile contexts, where institutional conditions constrain the ability of workers to economically organize.

 “Designing for the Periphery: Platform Governance of Refugee Labor”

-In an ongoing ethnographic project, I theorize alternative models of platform work, examining the case of a marketplace platform in the “impact sourcing” sector that links refugees to digital freelancing projects.
+In an ongoing ethnographic project, I theorize alternative models of platform labor, examining the case of a marketplace platform in the “impact sourcing” sector that links refugees to digital freelancing projects.

-• How is AI is shaping dynamics in labor markets?
+• How is AI is reshaping labor markets?

 “An Occupational Framework for Assessing the Impact of Modern Artificial Intelligence Technologies on Work” (with Hatim Rahman and Ece Kaynak)